sirbully/sirbully/README.md

 I'm a volunteer at Women Who Code Manila as a tech lead for Vue.

-Primarily into web development but I recently started mobile development.
+Primarily into web development and recently engaged in DevOps.

 Developing on AWS and GCP and aiming to get certified.

-Also, trying to branch out to Mobile Development and DevOps.

 - 🌱 Learning NestJs | Python | Go | AWS | ElasticSearch
 - ⚡ Quote: There is always time.
 You just have to find it.